alexa-samples/skill-sample-nodejs-howto/README.md

  ![](https://s3.amazonaws.com/lantern-code-samples-images/how-to/CreateFunctionbuitton.png)

- 13. Congradulations, you have created your AWS Lambda function. **Copy** the ARN for use in the Configuration section of the Amazon Developer Portal.
+ 13. Congratulations, you have created your AWS Lambda function. **Copy** the ARN for use in the Configuration section of the Amazon Developer Portal.

 ![](https://s3.amazonaws.com/lantern-code-samples-images/how-to/ARN.png)

-## Step 3: Add Your Lambda Function to Your skill
+## Step 3: Add Your Lambda Function to Your Skill

  1. Navigate back to [developer.amazon.com](https://developer.amazon.com/) and select your skill from the list.
 You can select the skill name or the edit button.

  ![](https://s3.amazonaws.com/lantern-code-samples-images/how-to/edit.png)

  2. Select the Configuration section.
 Add the ARN from the Lambda function you created in the AWS Console earlier.
 Select the **Lambda ARN (Amazon Resource Name)** radio button and tick the corresponding region.
 Then, select **“No”** for account linking since we will not be connecting to an external account for this tutorial.
 Paste the ARN you copied earlier into the Endpoint field.
-Then select **Next**. **Note:** the region(s) here should match the region(s) of your lambda function(s).
+Then select **Next**. **Note:** the region(s) here should match the region(s) of your Lambda function(s).

  ![](https://s3.amazonaws.com/lantern-code-samples-images/how-to/configuration.png)

  3. You have now completed the initial development of your skill.
 Now it's time to test.

-## Step 4: Testing Your skill
+## Step 4: Testing Your Skill

  1. In the Test area, we are going to enter a sample utterance in the Service Simulator section and see how Alexa will respond.
 In this example, we have called the skill ‘Minecraft Helper’.
 This is the ‘Invocation Name’ we set up in the “Skill Information” section.